 Mustela Stretch Marks Double Action is another favorite, with promising clinical results showing a decrease in color of existing stretch marks when used over a three-month period.

-With StriVectin SD Advanced Intensive Concentrate, some users reported a noticeable change within two to eight weeks.
+With StriVectin SD Advanced PLUS Intensive Moisturizing Concentrate, some users reported a noticeable change within two to eight weeks.
 The product is a bit pricey, but could be worth a shot if you're looking for quick results.

 "Our bodies are not made to look good in a string bikini," she tells People Magazine.
 "Our bodies are made to nurture and cuddle and all of those amazing things that come along with being a mom."

 Never forget: Stretch marks are like tiger stripes you've earned by joining an elite club.
 To see them as the beauty marks they really are, check out the awesome real women sharing under #loveyourlines on Instagram.